tasmota/docs/docs/Bluetooth_MI32.md

     <td class="tg-lboi">passive only with decryption (legacy decryption)<br>both versions reported as YLKG08</td>
   </tr>
 </table>

-passive: data is received via BLE advertisements
+[passive]: data is received via BLE advertisements
-active: data is received via bidirectional connection to the sensor
+[active]: data is received via bidirectional connection to the sensor

 #### Devices with payload encryption